 Any creditor or debt that was part of the order will not be able to ask you for any money during the DRO or after its completion.
 If there are any debts in your DRO that are joint debts then it may be that in the future the other party are the only person who can be asked to pay the remainder of the debt.

-If you can pay the debt, or come to an arrangement to pay the debt, then the bailiff will have no need to call and attempt to seize goods.
+In the case, you can pay the debt, or come to an arrangement to pay the debt, then the bailiff will have no need to call and attempt to seize goods.
 If this is going to be difficult to do then it would be worth contacting a free debt advice charity to see how best to deal with this, and any other debts that you may have.

 Please note, if you move to a new property after your DRO has been approved, then you will be liable for the council tax at the new property.
 As your DRO would only have covered this year’s council tax at your current address.
 You should contact your local benefits office to see if you are eligible for any council tax benefit.